xivanalysis/xivanalysis/src/parser/jobs/blm/NOTES.md

 Check for hardcast T3 as first ice cast after fast-cast F3

 Check for overkill on hardcasts (especially F4, Foul).
 Add notes about not hardcasting on things that are dead or will die before the cast can finish.
 Ignore end-of-fight casts (but do watch adds)

+RotationWatchdog now ignores rotations that don't contain any Fire casts

+Bugfix to keep Transpose spam during extended boss downtime from oscillating between recording a rotation and not

+TODO: Add a re-opener module to handle the more intricate cases that a boss returning to the field causes that differ from the standard rotation